aws-samples/serverless-samples/fargate-rest-api/javascript-rest-nlb-ecs-sam/README.md

 Once the stack is created, the pipeline will attempt to run and will fail at the SourceCodeRepo stage as there is no code in the AWS CodeCommit yet.

 ***NOTE:** If you change stack name, avoid stack names longer than 25 characters.
-IUn case you need longer stack names check comments in the pipeline.yaml and update accordingly.*
+In case you need longer stack names check comments in the pipeline.yaml and update accordingly.*

 ***Note:** You may need to set up AWS CodeCommit repository access for HTTPS users [using Git credentials](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-gc.html?icmpid=docs_acc_console_connect_np) and [set up the AWS CLI Credential Helper](https://docs.aws.amazon.com/console/codecommit/connect-tc-alert-np).*